contains the active ingredient pantoprazole

 buy without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and Salpraz Heartburn Relief may interfere with each other.
 These include:

-Warfarin - medicines used to prevent blood clots (anticoagulants)
+warfarin, phenprocoumon - medicines used to prevent blood clots (blood thinners/anticoagulants)

 with or to avoid while taking Salpraz Heartburn Relief.